wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-up.md

 ---
 title: wunderctl up
-pageTitle: WunderGraph - wunderctl up
-description:
+description: Start the WunderGraph development process.
 ---

 The cmd `wunderctl up` is probably the most used command of the WunderGraph cli.